vladipooh/vladipooh/README.md

 ### Hi there 👋:shipit:

-:student: I'm a Ph.D. student and early-stage researcher in GIRTEL, :computer: Department of Information and Communications Technology at Technical University of Cartagena, Spain.
+:student: I graduated with a Ph.D. in ICT from GIRTEL, :computer: Department of Information and Communications Technology at Technical University of Cartagena, Spain.

-:syringe: Currently, I research :microscope: the application of machine learning for blood glucose control in type I diabetic patients. :drop_of_blood:
+:syringe: My research :microscope: is about the application of machine learning for blood glucose control in type I diabetic patients. :drop_of_blood:

 In the past, :technologist: I have worked with leading international companies such as Microsoft and Refinitiv, bringing my data science skills :atom: to apply in a variety of fields such as fintech infrastructure :euro: :coin:, marketing :spider_web:, recruiting :dart:, career guidance :teacher:, and health care :stethoscope:.